technosophos/vscode-helm/README.md

 ### 0.3.0

-Improved support for Kubernetes schema hover tips and intellisense.
+Improved support for Kubernetes schema hover tips.
+Added support for intellisense on `.Values` statements in templates.

+## TODO:

+- [ ] Add support for a '.vsc-values.yaml' that will merge with 'values.yaml'